MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

     OPTION (max_grant_percent = 3, MAXDOP 1)
     ```

 1. Capture 3-4 snapshots spaced 1 minute apart to give you sufficient data for analysis.
-Specifically, you can compare the row_count numbers for each operator over time and see which one of the operators is showing significant increase in row count (million or more).
+Specifically, you can compare the row_count numbers for each operator over time and see which shows a significant increase in row count (million or more).

 1. In a new query window in SSMS, capture an estimated query plan for the problem query by running the following commands: